Debates of the Senate (Hansard)

 Keeping tax rates on these products low is a double-edged sword, however.
 It is a good way to suppress black market involvement, but on the flip side, it eliminates the deterrent effect of high excise taxes on harmful products.
 Alcohol and tobacco taxation regimes offer some useful and thought-provoking lessons in this regard.

-In his report on the state of public health in Canada in 2015, the chief public health officer found, and I quote:
+In his report on the state of public health in Canada in 2015, the chief public health officer found:

 Pricing and taxation are tools that can discourage people from buying alcohol.
 As a consequence, this can reduce alcohol-related health and social impacts, including for impaired driving and alcohol-related crime.
 Increasing the minimum price of alcohol is one of the more effective approaches that successfully decreases consumption, alcohol-related death and hospital admissions.